 - Your company can reimburse you for the claim that you make.

-HMRC Business mileage allowance (UK)
+HMRC Business mileage allowance (UK) -how to claim this

 Let us now consider how to claim business mileage.
 Therefore, what are the rules that surround claiming for the HMRC mileage allowances?
 In addition, when you undertake business journeys for your company, how do you calculate your HMRC mileage claims so that you can receive mileage allowance relief?